rema-salman/4ME307/iot_system/README.md

-# IOT Project: smart backyard farm
+# IOT sytem: of an IOT smart backyard farm